brendanhcullen/tidyverse-sample-exam-v2.0/README.md

 https://tidyverse-exam-v2-solutions.netlify.app/ <br>
 [![Netlify Status](https://api.netlify.com/api/v1/badges/458e5992-77c0-4fad-9a96-1eb0f4591a1e/deploy-status)](https://app.netlify.com/sites/tidyverse-exam-v2-solutions/deploys)

-The original version of the sample exam is available [here](https://education.rstudio.com/blog/2020/08/more-example-exams/#tidyverse-exam). <br>
+The original version of the sample exam is available [here](https://education.rstudio.com/blog/2020/08/more-example-exams/#tidyverse-exam).

+If you catch a mistake or would like to share a better solution to any question(s), PR's are most welcome.
+Thanks!